cdapio/cdap/CONTRIBUTING.rst

 Creating Issues
 ---------------
 An issue should be created at http://issues.cask.co for any bugs or new features before anybody starts working on it.
-Please take a moment to check that an issue already doesn't exist before creating a new issue.
+Please take a moment to check that an issue doesn't already exist before creating a new issue.
-If you see that a bug or an improvement is there already, add a "+1" to the issue to indicate that you have the same problem as well.
+If you see that a bug or an improvement exists already, add a "+1" to the issue to indicate that you have the same problem as well.
 This will help us in prioritization.

 Discuss on the Mailing List